COVID-19 employment accommodation for high-risk employees

-The UW will not terminate, suspend, discipline, or take any other adverse employment action against an employee exercising their rights under this Proclamation, nor take any action that would result in loss of the high-risk employee’s current position by permanent replacement.
+The UW will not terminate, suspend, discipline, take an adverse employment action against, or otherwise discriminate against an employee exercising their rights under this Proclamation or other applicable state and federal laws, nor take any action that would result in loss of the high-risk employee’s current position by permanent replacement.
 Additionally, the UW will not apply or enforce any employment contract provisions that contradict or otherwise interfere with the intent of the Proclamation.
-For example, employees can use their time off in any sequence at the discretion of the employee, even if not consistent with collective bargaining agreements, civil service rules, or institutional policy.
+For example, employees can use their time off in any sequence at the discretion of the employee, even if not consistent with collective bargaining agreements, civil service rules, or University policy.

-When no work reasonably exists for a high-risk employee, UW may permanently or temporarily layoff the employee once President Cauce’s prohibition on layoffs expires.
+When no work reasonably exists for a high-risk employee, UW may permanently or temporarily layoff the employee.
 Layoff will not adversely affect the employee’s eligibility for unemployment benefits.

-The proclamation is in effect through June 12, 2020 and applies to all employees, including healthcare workers and emergency responders.
+As of July 29, 2020 Proclamation 20-46 will remain in effect through the duration of the COVID-19 emergency or until otherwise rescinded or amended and applies to all employees, including healthcare workers and emergency responders.

 Process for accommodation requests

 Employees with job duties that may require them to work on-site in close contact with others are encouraged to talk to their department about options for physical distancing or performing alternate work assignments.

 If an employee who is at higher risk of severe illness from COVID-19 requests an accommodation due to the potential threat of exposure to COVID-19 in the workplace and the accommodation would be easy to implement or one that you would otherwise provide to any other employee, departments should:

 - Implement the accommodation as soon as possible.